BeltreCarlos/UMLGibson/readme.txt

 2. The Menu
 	2a.
 File: Here you can Save a diagram as a PDF, reset the diagram to a New diagram, and Exit the application.
 	2b.
 View: Here you can Toggle Toolbox.
 	2c.
+GibsonMode: Stop crying.
+	2d.
 Help: You’re currently reading the Help file!
 About will tell you more about us.

 3. The Toolbox
 The toolbox is the brawn of UMLGibson.
 It is the what makes it a UML diagram editor.